 |3.||About All Yoga’s 200hr Teacher Training Programme|

-Choosing a teacher training can be a daunting task.
-With so many different courses out there offering a range of different styles, from Hatha and Ashtanga to hot yoga and acro yoga.
+Choosing a yoga teacher training can be a daunting task.
+With so many different yoga courses out there offering a range of different styles, from Hatha and Ashtanga to hot yoga and acro yoga.

 Your first 200hr teacher training should provide you with the building blocks for your teaching and practice, so it’s a good idea to focus on a more mainstream style of yoga to begin with that draws from traditional yoga foundations.
 If you’re at the beginning of your practice or new to the myriad forms of yoga, go and explore what’s out there through in-studio classes or online videos to see what works for you.